Assessments

 Cognitive assessments are designed to explore how a person thinks, reasons, and processes information, while achievement assessments focus on academic skills such as reading, writing, and mathematics.

-How long does the assessment process take?
+How long do the assessments take?

 Most assessments are conducted across one or two sessions and take a few hours in total, providing enough time for a thoughtful, thorough, and developmentally informed process.

 Yes.
-Reports produced through our assessment process are recognised by schools and other allied health or educational professionals, and may help guide relevant support.
+Our reports are recognised by schools and other allied health or educational professionals and may help guide appropriate care.

-Does the assessment come with a full written report and recommendations?
+Will I receive a full written report with recommendations?

 Yes.
-You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.
+You will receive a thorough, personalised written report containing recommendations designed to support learning progress and overall well-being.

 Yes.
-We offer assessments that look at learning strengths, giftedness, and potential learning disorders, with the aim of building a clearer picture of each learner’s unique needs.
+Our assessments can explore learning strengths, giftedness, and potential learning disorders, helping to develop a clearer and more complete understanding of each individual learner’s needs.

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.